Class B baseball: Inside Waverly's 'pretty special' (and improbable) run to the state title game

 With his team needing a big performance from him, Van Cleave tossed 84 pitches in 5 1/3 innings of work that included six strikeouts and only two hits allowed.

-As the last unbeaten team in the Class B state tournament, Waverly is guaranteed a spot in Friday’s championship game.
-The Vikings will return to action on Wednesday with the chance to eliminate another one of their title challengers, with a win meaning that the team coming out of the losers’ bracket would need to beat Waverly twice to earn the state title.
+As the last unbeaten team in the Class B tournament, Waverly is guaranteed a spot in Friday’s championship game.
+The Vikings will return to action Wednesday with the chance to eliminate another one of their title challengers, with a win meaning that the team coming out of the losers bracket would need to beat Waverly twice to earn the state title.

 “We can bring some guys back to pitch that are good arms, so that’s what we’ll plan on doing at some point,” Tewes said.
 “We’re in a really good position right now.”